MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 >Microsoft Edge Update 1.2.145.5 and later

 #### Description
-If enabled, this policy lets you set a value for the minimum number of minutes between automatic update checks.
-Otherwise, by default, auto-update checks for updates every 10 hours.
+Minimum number of minutes between automatic update checks.

-  If you want to disable all auto-update checks, set the value to 0 (not recommended).
+Set this policy to the value 0 to disable all periodic network traffic by Microsoft Edge Update.
+This is not recommended, as it prevents Microsoft Edge Update itself from receiving stability and security updates.

+The 'Update policy override default' and per-application 'Update policy override' settings should be used to manage application updates rather than this setting.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: AutoUpdateCheckPeriodMinutes